 Vietcetera had talked to Thu Nguyen, the head of marketing at Precita, in October of last year.
 This time, we met with Minh Tran, the head of e-commerce and digital marketing at Precita, to find out how Precita applies digital technology to optimize their growth.

-Can you introduce yourself and talk about your job at Precita?
+Can you share with us your background and more about your role at Precita?

 I am a woman in tech that possesses a startup spirit and affection for fashion.
 Before I returned to Vietnam in 2012, I lived and worked in the United States for 10 years.
 Since my return to Vietnam, most of the businesses I was involved with prior to returning were building products for start-up companies; Posiba and ICare Benefits.
 Posiba was a big data company based in the US, and ICare Benefits is a multinational retail company focusing on workers in Vietnam, Cambodia, and Laos.